SMotlaq/simple-gamer/README.md

 original_image = np.array(ImageGrab.grab(bbox=(380,140,445,520)))
 ```

-The ```bbox``` parameter sets the coordination thar you want to grab.
+The ```bbox``` parameter sets the coordination that you want to grab.
 The origin is the top-left corner of your screen.

 Then by passing the ```original_image``` variable to ```process_img(...)```, we start processing.